Important update concerning our Honorary Memory Challenge:

-Round 1 of our Honorary Challenge is officially over since Oct 28.
-Thanks to everyone who participated and congratulations for what you managed to achieve!
+Both Round 1 and 2 are now officially over.
+Thanks and congratulations to everyone who participated!
 If you’re curious, you can click here to see everyone’s results.

-If you already know everything you need to know about how everything is supposed to work, you can just ignore all the paragraphs below, scroll down and click the link at the very bottom of this page to download all the disciplines.
+If you want to attempt this challenge, you can just ignore most of the outdated paragraphs below, scroll down and click the link at the very bottom of this page to download all the disciplines whenever you’re ready.

 Everything you might need to know about the CMSA Honorary Memory Challenge: